 L-Tryptophan is another amino acid that you can find in cheese, chicken, turkey, eggs, and some fish.
 As a precursor to serotonin, L-Tryptophan increases the levels of serotonin in the brain which, in turn, increases the levels of melatonin in the brain.

-L-Tryptophan (taken in doses of 1 gram) can cause sleepiness and decrease the time it takes to fall asleep.
+L-Tryptophan may reduce the amount of time it takes to fall asleep.